AccelByte/accelbyte-typescript-sdk/README.md

     yarn add @accelbyte/sdk
 ```

+#Prerequisites

+* **ES Modules** - The SDK currently supports ES Modules format only, please [set type property in Package.json to module](https://codevoweb.com/solve-to-load-an-es-module-set-type-module-in-the-package-json-or-use-the-mjs-extension/)
+* **Yarn** - We like `yarn`, while `npm` may work it is not supported and may be unstable.
+* **TypeScript** - The SDK has a full TypeScript support, and it should be preferred over vanilla JavaScript. https://typestrong.org/ts-node/

-## Usage:
+## Usage

 To instantiate the Web SDK, a prerequisite is having a `IAM Client ID`.
 The example below creates an instance of the SDK
-that have access to all APIs
+that have access to all APIs.

 ```typescript
 import { Accelbyte } from '@accelbyte/sdk';